shioyama/respond_to_faster/README.md

 ```

 That's it!
 Read on to learn about what RespondToFaster is doing under the hood
-(or checkout the source code, it's only 20 lines long!)
+(or checkout the source code, it's only a dozen lines long!)

 ## Background